On View | 11am – 5pm | Wed – Sun | Included with General Admission

-This exhibition will feature both original and reproduced artifacts from the South Street Seaport Museum’s permanent collection including ocean liner memorabilia and ephemera, ceramics, and luggage trunks from both immigrants and First Class passengers.
-The exhibition will highlight a few ship models of New York Harbor working vessels that played critical roles in immigration, including a model of the Museum’s lightship Ambrose (LV-87).
+This exhibition features both original and reproduced artifacts from the South Street Seaport Museum’s permanent collection, including ocean liner memorabilia and ephemera, ceramics, and trunks from both immigrants and First Class passengers.
+The exhibition highlights the critical role of New York Harbor in the history of American immigration, including a model of the Museum’s lightship Ambrose (LV-87).

 Millions is located in Schermerhorn Row, 12 Fulton Street.
 Access to the exhibition is included with Museum general admission.
 Click below to purchase admission tickets.